jonas-schievink/rubble/README.md

 Rubble is a Bluetooth® Low Energy compatible protocol stack for embedded Rust.

-Currently, Rubble supports Nordic's nRF52-series of MCUs.
+Currently, Rubble supports Nordic's nRF52 and nRF51 series of MCUs.
 However, it was designed to be hardware-independent, so support crates for other MCU families are always welcome.